-Office of Special Education Programs

-Office of Special Education and Rehabilitative
+Office of Special Education and Rehabilitative Services U.S. Department of Education 400 Maryland Avenue, S.W.

-Services

-U.S. Department of Education

-400 Maryland Avenue, S.W.

 Washington, D.C.
-20202-7100

-www.ed.gov/about/offices/list/osers/osep
+20202-7100 www.ed.gov/about/offices/list/osers/osep

 Rehabilitation Act

 The Rehabilitation Act prohibits discrimination on the basis of disability in programs conducted by Federal agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.
 The standards for determining employment discrimination under the Rehabilitation Act are the same as those used in title I of the Americans with Disabilities Act.